salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # The Basics

-The Fuel REST API Definition is an HTTP API that generally utilizes JSON.
+The Fuel REST API is an HTTP API that generally utilizes JSON.
 We rely on these Standards and Specifications heavily.
 A general understanding of these technologies is required for Fuel REST API development.